seanfilimon/seanfilimon/README.md

 In addition, I provide Free Consulting in regards to any Networking / Software-related issues or tasks.
 Whether it is B2B (OpticEngine) or B2C (Personal), I can provide you with services such as Software Development and Graphics Design, as well as Digital Marketing services.

-Feel free to contact me by email at s.filimon@opticengine.net(Business Inquiries) or seanfilimon@icloud.com(Personal/Freelance)

 ### ⚙️ &nbsp;GitHub Analytics

 <p align="center">